AWS Cloud Design Patterns

 Mechanisms are well-defined IT artifacts established within an IT industry and often unique to a certain computing model or platform.
 These mechanisms are often called Design Patterns to better define use-case problems and solutions.
 The Virtual Server, for instance, is a framework that’s useful for “hosting” related patterns.
 Similarly with the Hypervisor.

-… as an aside this is the first time I have used internet at 36,000 feet … very impressive …Compound patterns are effectively design models, composed of a set of very well defined models, or the design patterns.
+… as an aside, this is the first time I have used the internet at 36,000 feet … very impressive …Compound patterns are effectively design models, composed of a set of very well defined models, or the design patterns.
 We can see something similar in the IAAS compound pattern from Cloud Computing Patterns.

 Each element in the graph is either necessary or optional (shown as a dashed line) for the functioning of the compound pattern.

-CloudPattern provides a great definition of the whole idea behind patterns in their overview, in particular this:
+CloudPattern provides a great definition of the whole idea behind patterns in their overview, in particular, this:

 NIST Reference Architecture Mapping – This content is provided for those interested in how a given pattern can relate to the components that comprise the National Institute of Standards (NIST) Cloud Computing Reference Architecture.